Lesbian: Butch and femme dichotomy

-As a reflection of categories of sexuality so sharply defined by the government and society at large, early lesbian subculture developed rigid gender roles between women, particularly among the working class in the U.S. and Canada.
-For working class lesbians who wanted to live as homosexuals, "A functioning couple ... meant dichotomous individuals, if not male and female, then butch and femme", and the only models they had to go by were "those of the traditional female-male [roles]".
-Although many municipalities enacted laws against cross-dressing, some women would socialize in bars as butches: dressed in men's clothing and mirroring traditional masculine behavior.
-Others wore traditionally feminine clothing and assumed the role of femmes.
-Butch and femme modes of socialization were so integral within lesbian bars that women who refused to choose between the two would be ignored, or at least unable to date anyone, and butch women becoming romantically involved with other butch women or femmes with other femmes was unacceptable.
+Early working-class lesbian subculture in the U.S. and Canada developed rigid gender roles.
+These roles dated back to Harlem and Greenwich Village in the 1920s.
+In this subculture, a couple was defined as "dichotomous individuals, if not male and female, then butch and femme".
+Although many municipalities enacted laws against cross-dressing, some women (butches) would socialize in bars dressed in men's clothing and mirroring traditional masculine behavior.
+Others (femmes) wore traditionally feminine clothing.
+Butch and femme modes of socialization were so integral within lesbian bars that women who refused to choose between the two would be ignored, or at least unable to date anyone, and butch/butch or femme/femme romantic relationships were unacceptable.

-Butch women were not a novelty in the 1950s; even in Harlem and Greenwich Village in the 1920s some women assumed these personae.
-In the 1950s and 1960s, the roles were pervasive and not limited to North America: from 1940 to 1970, butch/femme bar culture flourished in Britain, though there were fewer class distinctions.
-They further identified members of a group that had been marginalized; women who had been rejected by most of society had an inside view of an exclusive group of people that took a high amount of knowledge to function in.
-Butch and femme were considered coarse by American lesbians of higher social standing during this period.
-Many wealthier women married to satisfy their familial obligations, and others escaped to Europe to live as expatriates.
+By the 1950s and 1960s, the roles were pervasive and not limited to North America: from 1940 to 1970, butch/femme bar culture flourished in Britain, though there were fewer class distinctions than in lesbian communities in the U.S. Butch and femme were considered coarse by American lesbians of higher social standing during this period.